Skip to main content

 Flavoring

-Ethyl cis-4-octenoate is a synthetic organic compound used as a flavoring agent in food products.
-It provides fruity and fresh flavor notes and is employed in small quantities to enhance taste profiles in various processed foods and beverages.
+Dehydrodihydroionone (CAS 20483-36-7) is a synthetic flavoring agent used to impart fruity and floral notes in food products.
+It belongs to the ionone family of flavor compounds and is employed in small quantities to enhance taste profiles in various processed foods and beverages.

 Safe